 Interlinked with the above points, we highly recommend understanding how your SAM tool is going to understand software usage and relate it to your budget and projects.
-This could be users, location or even technology.
+This could be by users, location, or even technology.

 One of the most effective ways to drive cyber safety is to ensure your software is updated and patched.
-How your SAM tool will enable you to mass update and mass patch your software assets is vital to staying safe in fast-changing cyber environments.
+How your SAM software will enable you to mass update and mass patch your assets is vital to staying safe in fast-changing cyber environments.

-Software collects data, reporting converts into insight, and good IT managers use great insight to take actionable decisions.
-We highly recommend that you understand the reports you need to drive your software management before you buy a SAM tool.
-A good SAM tool will have the ability to inform and alert you to:
+Software tools collect data and report converts into insight.
+Good IT managers then use that insight to take actionable decisions.
+We highly recommend that you understand the reports you need to drive your software management before purchasing a SAM tool.
+Capable SAM software will have the ability to inform and alert you to:

 Compliance gaps and trends